 - Have each group report back, making note of each suggestion on the board.
 Are there suggestions that came up more than once?
 Are there suggestions that the whole group endorses as significant?
 Identify the most important ones and incorporate them as the ground rules for future class discussions.

 If you don’t have time to co-create ground rules with your students, consider adopting some for your class to follow.
-Here are some sample ground rules for discussion, courtesy of the Eberly Center for Teaching Excellence
+Here are some sample ground rules for discussion, courtesy of the Eberly Center for Teaching Excellence at Carnegie Mellon:

 - Listen actively and attentively.